Sometimes you look at a word and it speaks to you.

 Why is congestion speaking to me?
 It’s kinda gross.
 What does it connote?
 Mucus?
 Traffic?
 Blockage?
 I’ve dealt with an embarrassing amount of glottal mucus all my life, having been raised in an agrarian suburb.
 We’ve taken a turn for the intimate.

 No, these superficial connections were not, in this instance, what first came to mind.
 For some reason I read that word like it was brand new.
 Thought of the raw meaning of it—what might be a definition stripped of allegiance to any particular congestive circumstance.
 I got all philosophical.

 I studied comparative religion in college.
 My brother asked me on a walk today whether I’m an atheist.
 I won’t get into that here.
-Brought this up because my philosophy of religion courses often used ancient allegories to illustrate spiritual concepts.
-Once meditated on a blueberry and felt it more intensely than some prior sexual encounters.
+Brought this up because my philosophy of religion courses used ancient allegories to illustrate spiritual concepts.
+Once meditated on a blueberry and felt it more intensely than certain prior sexual encounters.
 Blueberries’ll do that to ya.

 Congestion is something we deal with incessantly.
 Congestion of the mind.
-I’m not quite sure where I’m going with this but I’m trying to unearth something via writing.
+I’m not sure where I’m going with this but I’m trying to unearth something via writing.
 Little thought purge.
 Ain’t that what they recommend?

 Making sense of it

 Nothing makes sense—that’s why it’s called making sense.
 You ought to manufacture the sense yourself.